Is volume the holographic dual of fidelity susceptibility?: Fidelity susceptibility on

-In the next section, we present our second counterexample to the proposal in \cite{MIyaji:2015mia} by analyzing the structure of divergences in vacuum fidelity susceptibility and in the volume of maximal time slices in the bulk.
+In the next section, we present our second computation of the fidelity susceptibility and compare its divergences to those in the volume of a maximal time slice in the corresponding bulk geometry.